Sl1va/LinuxSandboxingResearch/mechanisms/chroot/Readme.md

 ```
 ## Performance

-In order to use `chroot`, we initially set up a sandbox environment using an `Ubuntu base`, which served as the testing environment.
-We proceeded to test the suspicious application within this environment and obtained satisfactory results.
-However, we subsequently demonstrated that it is relatively simple to break out of the sandbox environment and execute the suspicious application.
-The results clearly indicated that we were able to successfully break out of the sandbox environment.
+In terms of performance, the `chroot` mechanism itself has minimal overhead on system resources as changing the root directory is a lightweight operation.
+However, the performance of applications within the chroot environment may be affected by limited access to resources outside the designated directory tree.
+Confinement within the `chroot jail` can restrict access to files, commands, and system resources beyond the chroot, potentially impacting application performance, particularly for those heavily reliant on external resources.
+Additionally, the additional steps in the provided code, such as navigating outside the chroot directory using `chdir("..")`, may introduce slight overhead due to system calls and directory traversal.

 ## Conclusion

-When evaluating the `chroot` mechanism for sandboxing purposes in terms of cybersecurity, certain conclusions can be drawn.
-Unfortunately, the mechanism does not provide an acceptable level of security due to its inherent vulnerabilities.
-The isolated environment created by chroot is relatively easy to break, making it unreliable as a robust security measure.
-It is important to explore alternative sandboxing solutions that offer stronger isolation and confinement capabilities to ensure a higher level of cybersecurity for protecting against potential threats.
+Considering the `chroot` mechanism for sandboxing purposes in terms of cybersecurity, we can draw certain conclusions.
+The mechanism, while providing some level of isolation, is not an acceptable solution for robust sandboxing due to its inherent vulnerabilities.
+The demonstrated ability to break out of the chroot environment using simple techniques indicates that relying solely on chroot for security is inadequate.

+To achieve a higher level of cybersecurity, it is essential to explore more advanced sandboxing solutions that offer stronger isolation and confinement capabilities.
+These solutions should be designed to mitigate the vulnerabilities associated with chroot and provide enhanced protection against potential threats.

 <img src="../../images/negative_checkbox.svg" width="150" />